moondance-labs/tanssi-docs/learn/tanssi/technical.md

 The Tanssi protocol manages a set of collators and assigns them to provide block production services to the active ContainerChains and the Tanssi network itself.

 The assignment algorithm will start distributing the available collators, serving first the Tanssi network and then the ContainerChains, ordered by the registration date, on a first-come, first-served basis.
-Once the assignment is made, it will be upheld for at least one session.
+Once the assignment is made, it will be upheld for at least one session, which represents a period that has a constant set of collators.

-Every new assignment works intentionally with a one-session delay, so collators may know in advance if they are assigned to serve Tanssi Network or one of the ContainerChains.
+Every new assignment works intentionally with a one-session delay, so collators may know in advance if they are assigned to serve the Tanssi network or one of the ContainerChains.

-When a new session starts, Tanssi Protocol will put into effect the queued assignment.
+When a new session starts, the Tanssi protocol will put into effect the queued assignment.
 It will also calculate the new assignment, considering changes in ContainerChains that might have been activated or deactivated and collators that might have been added or removed from the pool.
 This new assignment will be queued for the next session.

-The following picture shows an example of how the algorithm works by distributing ten available collators, with a minimum threshold of three collators for the Tanssi Network and two collators for each of the ContainerChains.
+The following picture shows an example of how the algorithm works by distributing ten available collators, with a minimum threshold of three collators for the Tanssi network and two collators for each of the ContainerChains.

 ![Collators Assignment Algorithm](/images/learn/tanssi/technical/light-technical-1.png#only-light)
 ![Collators Assignment Algorithm](/images/learn/tanssi/technical/dark-technical-1.png#only-dark)

 ## Block Production {: #block-production }

 Polkadot is a heterogeneous multi-chain ecosystem, where multiple parallel blockchains connect to a central blockchain called the relay chain.
-To provide block production as a service, Tanssi Protocol masterfully orchestrates and designs the interaction between Tanssi Network, the ContainerChains, and Polkadot's relay chain.
+To provide block production as a service, the Tanssi protocol masterfully orchestrates and designs the interaction between the Tanssi network, the ContainerChains, and Polkadot's relay chain.

-In the Polkadot ecosystem, the Appchains connected to the relay chain are fully sovereign blockchains, having their own rules, consensus mechanisms, and so forth, and this is the case for Tanssi Network and the Appchains deployed through Tanssi as well.
+In the Polkadot ecosystem, the Appchains connected to the relay chain are fully sovereign blockchains, having their own rules, consensus mechanisms, and so forth, and this is the case for the Tanssi network and the Appchains deployed through Tanssi as well.

 The Tanssi network and the ContainerChains can be considered as sibling chains, meaning that there is no hierarchical dependency whatsoever.
 Their responsibility and how they interact with each other through the relay chain will be covered in the following sections.